GSeefried/Python-Projects/README.md

 # Python-Projects

-Personal Python projects, keeping track of growth as I learn.
+Hello!
+This repository is a collection of my personal Python projects as I continue to learn.